KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

 .. figure:: /images/guides_view_2508.webp

-:menuselection:`View --> Guides` opens the guides window were you can managing your guides.
+:menuselection:`View --> Markers` opens the markers window were you can managing your markers.

 :1: Shows the selected object: Clip-Name, Sequence-Name

-:2: Search guides/markers.
+:2: Search Timeline Marker / Clip Markers.
 If you enter `2` in this example, it shows only `guide2` / `marker2` in the list and in the timeline/on the clip monitor.

 :3: Show only the chosen categories in the list and in the timeline/clip monitor.